Ketamine for Post-Traumatic Stress Disorder

 PTSD can happen to anyone, of any age, and for any number of reasons.
 It manifests as a heightened sense of danger, as well as feelings of stress and fear even when safe.
 A sufferer may experience vivid, painful flashbacks and nightmares, and symptoms can be triggered when they are reminded of traumatic events.
 They may have panic attacks, and their mood could be affected, potentially leading to depression and suicidal thoughts.

-And it is alarmingly common.
-20% of people who experience a traumatic event will develop post-traumatic stress disorder as a result, and 8 million people suffer from the condition in any given year.
+It is alarmingly common.
+Twenty percent of people who experience a traumatic event will develop post-traumatic stress disorder as a result, and 8 million people suffer from the condition in any given year.

 Administering ketamine for PTSD is becoming an increasingly common solution.